cs3217-1819/final-project-cs3217-crispybacon/README.md

 Note: The `Pods/` directory will be gitignore-d.

+5. Finally, edit `bacon/commons/Constants.swift` line 169 (`static let LocationPromptGooglePlacesApiKey = "PLACEHOLDER"`) and replace with the API key.
+This is required to load the heatmap.

 ### Logging
 This project uses the SwiftyBeaver framework.
 Logger setup can be found in `AppDelegate.swift`.